 One of the biggest things that they will do to oversee hemp farming is to ensure that no hemp with more than .3 percent THC becomes available to the public.
 This can be somewhat difficult to do.
 If hemp has more than .3 percent, it must be destroyed.
 THC is the chemical that gets an individual to feel high after consuming cannabis.

 The program had to be approved by the USDA before the formal hemp industry began growing.
 New Jersey received one of the first state approvals in the country from the USDA, along with Ohio and Louisiana.

 To grow hemp, farmers must receive licenses to do so from the state.
 There will be no limits on the number of licenses that can be allotted.

 “The only thing they have to do is register their plots, their fields, or their indoor facilities,” said NJ Agriculture Secretary Douglas H. Fisher “We have to know what they are growing and where.
 But there’s no limit.”

 Wide-spread hemp growing was legalized in the 2018 Farm Bill.
-Every state that wishes to have hemp grown within its borders needs to submit a plan to the USDA on hemp growing.
+Every state that wishes to have hemp grown needs to submit a plan to the USDA on hemp growing.

 In 2019, farmers grew 500,000 acres of hemp versus only 112,000 acres in 2018.

-Previously, New Jersey had an industrial hemp program that restricted its cultivation solely for the purpose of research under the 2014 Farm Bill.
+Previously, New Jersey had an industrial hemp program that restricted cultivation solely for research under the 2014 Farm Bill.
 New Jersey’s hemp farming did not expand much in 2019.
 It thus remains quite small compared to other states that jumped on the hemp bandwagon.
-As this type of farming expands, so does the equipment needed, this includes looking to neighboring states for these resources, for example, metal buildings Delaware companies may be needed to help house the growth and other plants.
+As this type of farming expands, so does the equipment needed.
+This includes looking to neighboring states for these resources.
+For example, Delaware companies may be needed to help house the growth and other plants.